/

 Contract Price Promise

-Plenty of broadband providers still build annual rises into their contracts.
-Since January 2025, new telecoms contracts can no longer use inflation-linked or percentage-based mid-contract rises, so most of the market has shifted to fixed pounds-and-pence increases instead.
-Zen takes a cleaner route than that.
+Plenty of broadband providers still include annual price rises in their contracts.
+Since 17 January 2025, new phone, broadband and pay TV contracts can no longer use inflation-linked or percentage-based mid-contract rises.
+Providers can still use fixed pounds-and-pence increases if they are shown clearly upfront, but Zen takes a cleaner route than that.

 Its Contract Price Promise means the monthly price you sign up for stays fixed for the life of your contract.
 Zen says the price you pay on day one is the price you keep for the whole fixed term, which remains one of the clearest pricing positions in the market.